RHIT-CSSE/csse332/homeworks/12_security/README.md

    vulnerable buffer stored with respect to the `%ebp` register (which contains the frame pointer).
 Where is the return address stored?
 5. Examine the `%esp` and `%ebp` registers using `(gdb) info reg`
-6. What should the value of the return address of the vulnerable function (i.e., where should this function return to).
+6. What should the value of the return address of the vulnerable function be (i.e., where should this function return to).
 7. Examine the return address of the vulnerable function.
 To examine two words of memory at `%ebp` use `(gdb) x/2wx $ebp`.
 8. What should your input be to overwrite the return address?